Digital Humanities Projects

 • Please find here the corpus metadata table as SQL searchable database

-Since Sep.
-2022 Annotation Project “Modeling Domestic Space in 19th-Century British Fiction” Development of guidelines for the annotation of domestic space in 19th-century British fiction, evaluation of annotations, and automation of the annotation process using machine learning methods trained on gold annotations (BERT model (Devlin et al. 2019)):
+Sep.
+2022 – May 2025 Project Member of “Modeling Domestic Space in 19th-Century British Fiction” Development of guidelines for the annotation of domestic space in 19th-century British fiction, evaluation of annotations, and automation of the annotation process using machine learning methods trained on gold annotations (BERT model (Devlin et al. 2019)):

 • Sherman, A. J., S. Guhr, J. M. Monaco, and M. Algee-Hewitt.
 “A Home without a ‘House’.
 Modeling Domestic Space in 19th-Century British Fiction.”
 In Book of Abstracts of the ADHO Annual Conference.
 Washington D.C., 2024.